reflectoring/reflectoring.github.io/content/blog/2022/2022-10-25-getting-started-with-spring-security.md

 }
 ````

-Instead of using the spring security login defaults, we can customise every aspect of login:
+Instead of using the spring security login defaults, we can customize every aspect of login:
 - `loginPage` - Customize the default login Page.
-In this case we have created a custom `login.html` and corresponding `LoginController` class.
+Here, we have created a custom `login.html` and its corresponding `LoginController` class.
 - `loginProcessingUrl` - The URL that validates username and password.
 - `failureUrl` - The URL to direct to in case the login fails.
 - `defaultSuccessUrl` - The URL to direct to on successful login.
-Here, we have created a custom `homePage.html` and corresponding `HomeController` class.
+Here, we have created a custom `homePage.html` and its corresponding `HomeController` class.
 - `antmatchers()` - to filter out the URLs that will be a part of the login process.

-Similarly, we can customise the logout process too.
+Similarly, we can customize the logout process too.
 ````java
     @Bean
     public SecurityFilterChain filterChain(HttpSecurity http) throws Exception {